Help to Buy England and Wales

 - You can buy a home with a 5% deposit - While you still need a deposit to purchase a home through Help to Buy, this is set at a much lower rate.
 You could be moving into your new home with as little as a 5% deposit, which is lower than most other mortgage options out there.

-- Your equity loan is interest-free for five years - The Help to Buy Equity Loan you receive from the government carries no interest for the first five years.
+- Your equity loan is interest-free for five years - The Help to Buy Equity Loan you receive from the Government carries no interest for the first five years.
 Often, this period is the most expensive for homeowners, as additional purchases and home decoration costs can quickly add up.
 This five-year interest-free period helps lift some of the strain.

 - You could enjoy more affordable overall mortgage rates - As you are borrowing less money overall, the likelihood of qualifying for your mortgage is higher and you are likely to enjoy much more competitive interest rates.